harrymatthews50/MeshEditor/README.md

 ### MeshEditor controls - 'edit' mode
 - Toggle between 'selection' and 'interaction' modes' by pressing 's'
     - In interaction mode mouse clicking and tracking modify the camera prespective
-    - In selection mode brushimng and vertex selection is controlled by mouse clicks
+    - In selection mode brushing and vertex selection is controlled by mouse clicks
 - Select or deselect vertices using the brush
-    - Right or left clicking toggles between modifying the selection and not modifying the selection (this is indicated visulaly by a chnage in the background color)
+    - Right or left clicking toggles between modifying the selection and not modifying the selection (this is indicated visually by a chnage in the background color)
     - Right clicking makes the brush deselect vertices
     - Left clicking makes the brush select vertices
-    - 1 and 2 decrease/increase the radius of the brush
+    - Pressing keys '1' and '2' decrease and increase the radius of the brush respectively
 - Pressing 'i' inverts the selection
 - 'Delete' deletes the selection
 - 'f' deletes the inverse of the selection